Major transport disruption and flood warnings continue from Storm Bert

 Hundreds of homes were left under water, roads were turned into rivers and winds of more than 80mph were recorded across parts of the UK.

+Two severe flood warnings previously issued for the River Monnow in south-east Wales for Monmouth and Skenfrith, have been lowered to warnings, meaning flooding is expected.

-More than 150 flood warnings and more than 200 flood alerts have been issued by the Environment Agency in England, with a further 22 flood warnings and 36 flood alerts in place in Wales.
+More than 150 flood warnings and 197 flood alerts have been issued by the Environment Agency in England, with a further 10 flood warnings and 21 flood alerts in place in Wales.

-Rail passengers have been urged not to travel between Broxbourne, Hertfordshire, and Stansted Airport after multiple fallen trees damaged the electrical overhead wires, with no trains expected to run until 2pm.
+Rail passengers have been urged not to travel between Broxbourne, Hertfordshire, and Stansted Airport, after several fallen trees damaged the electrical overhead wires.
+No trains are expected to run until 5pm.

 London Northwestern Railway reported that no rail services would operate through Northampton station due to the River Nene bursting its banks.